sahildotexe/MuffinDB/README.md

 	}
 }
 ```
+# Next Steps
+Here are some potential next steps for further development of MuffinDB:

+1. Concurrency Support: Currently, MuffinDB does not seem to have any concurrency controls or synchronization mechanisms.
+Adding support for concurrent read/write operations would be crucial for handling multiple clients or scaling the database.
+2. Distributed Architecture: MuffinDB is currently a single-node in-memory database.
+To handle larger datasets or provide high availability, I can try distributing the KD-Tree across multiple nodes or implementing sharding strategies.
+3. Persistence Optimizations: Currently, the entire KD-Tree is serialized and deserialized during persistence operations.
+Need to explore more efficient persistence strategies, such as incremental updates or log-structured storage, to improve performance and reduce overhead.
+5. Client API: Develop a client API to provide a convenient and standardized way for applications to interact with the vector database.

 Contributions to MuffinDB are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.